peterropac/Aegolius/README.md

     * union, intersection, subtraction
     * smooth union, smooth intersection, smooth subtraction

+## Key Features - Vector Fields

+-   Support for **2D** and **3D** vector fields.
+-   Object-oriented and function-oriented approach, with 10 pre-defined vector fields.
+-   Vector fields can be defined from scalar fields/SDFs.
+-   Modifications and transformations, including:
+    * addition, subtraction, rescaling
+    * element-wise rotations in the polar and azimuthal directions
+    * element-wise rotations around arbitrary axes
+    * revolutions of 2D vector fields around one of the principal axes

 ## Examples

-In total there are 26 examples showing how to construct geometry and use many of the features included in SPOMSO.
+There are 18 2D examples and 16 3D examples showing how to construct geometry and use many of the features included in SPOMSO.
+There are 4 examples showing how to construct and manipulate vector fields.
 For each of the examples there is both a *python script (.py)* version and an *interactive python notebook (.ipynb)* version.

+## Install

+See `aegolius_install.ipynb` in [Code/examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples).

 ## Future developments